BS in Environmental Sciences

 Students earning a Bachelor of Science in Environmental Sciences are required to complete all University general education, University graduation requirements and degree requirements, including selected foundational courses, which may fulfill some University general education requirements.

-Students majoring in Environmental Sciences may select one of the following emphasis areas:
+Students majoring in Environmental Sciences must select one of the following emphasis areas:

 Students are admissible to transfer into this program with a 2.0 term GPA and 2.0 cumulative GPA, and are directly admissible into the program when they meet the University admissions requirements.